 Wide spaced (400 metres) drilling designed to intersect deeper, stacked mineralization beneath the Dibwe and Mutanga deposits has returned significant intersections at each deposit.
 Fourteen holes were completed at Dibwe, and four at Mutanga.
 At Dibwe, drill hole DBC1229 intersected 99.3 metres averaging 327 ppm eU3O8 from 18.0 metres to 117.3 metres, a GT of 32,453 ppm eU3O8*m, which extended mineralization to previously undrilled depths.
 At Mutanga, three intersections with a GT greater than 100 ppm eU3O8*m were intersected below previously drilled mineralization in drill hole MTD1209.

 Results of drilling at other exploration target areas were mixed.
 Five holes of 42 drilled returned GT values greater than 500 ppm eU3O8*m.
-Numerous narrow (
+Numerous narrow (<1 metre) and low grade (<200 ppm) intersections were obtained at Dibwe North, but future drilling will focus on other areas that have a greater potential for thicker and higher grade intersections.

 The grades reported are equivalent U3O8 grades based on down-hole radiometric probing at a cut-off grade of 100 ppm eU3O8; geochemical assay results have not been received at this time.
 All intersections and geological interpretations are based on diamond drill core or reverse circulation drill chips only and mineralized intervals may not represent true thickness.
 However, the drill holes were drilled steeply at -75 degrees to -90 degrees into mineralization that generally dips shallowly at 0 to 20 degrees, so the true thickness is expected to be within 90% of the intersection length.